tomhuhges/proceedings/Mark_Mitchell_profile.md

 I'm kind of obsessed with organisational learning and the effective use of media an technical tools to serve the org's needs.
 I love to experiment with incentives and productivity techniques, and although I might come across as a bit conservative and controlling, I'm actually very comfortable with change and flux and I enjoy taking radical and irreverent approaches to problems.

+Although no expert, I'm comfortable at the command line, messing around with config files, setting up and configuring linux systems etc.

+I'm also prone to a bit of illustration and graphic design, and can find my way around photoshop, GIMP etc pretty well.

 ## Personality

-My myers-briggs personality type is a solid INTJ.
+My myers-briggs personality type is a solid [INTJ](https://duckduckgo.com/?q=intj&atb=v4&ia=web)

 END